LGBTQ history in France: Napoleonic period

-Joseph Fiévée, a senior official and secret agent, who openly lived with his partner, poet Théodore Leclercq.
+Joseph Fiévée, a senior official and secret agent, who openly lived with his male partner, the poet Théodore Leclercq.

 The 1810 Penal Code did not reinstate the offense of homosexuality but retained charges of public indecency and incitement to debauchery, adding outrage to public decency.
 Napoleon I's policy toward male homosexuality was generally repressive.
-While he instructed his Justice Minister not to prosecute two pederasts [sic] attacked in 1805, believing public trials would counterproductive by publicizing such relations, he favored discreet and effective police action.
+While he instructed his Justice Minister not to prosecute two pederasts [sic] attacked in 1805, believing public trials would be counterproductive by publicizing such relations, he favored discreet and effective police action.
 Consequently, homosexual men were imprisoned without conviction or expelled from their residences.
 Napoleon also ordered his Archchancellor, Jean-Jacques-Régis de Cambacérès, to publicly maintain a mistress to counter rumors of his homosexuality.
 He attributed the perceived low prevalence of homosexuality in France to the beauty of French women.
 Despite this, some of his associates, like prefect Joseph Fiévée, openly lived with his partner Théodore Leclercq.

 Without a specific homosexuality offense, police and courts used two tactics: charging public homosexual acts with indecency and accusing partners of "mutually corrupting" each other under incitement to debauchery.
 This repression targeted not only public acts but also men sharing households.

 This police approach aligned with societal condemnation.
 On March 25, 1792, volunteers raided the Tuileries Garden to apprehend homosexuals for authorities.
 Similar incidents occurred in Chartres, Issoudun, and Valence, where small homosexual communities had formed.
 Perpetrators of these attacks faced no prosecution, unlike their victims.

 The Chartres community developed its own slang, calling women "grease cans" and heterosexual men "side stitches".